deanturpin/thelaststraw/_essentials.md

 # Every day

+## Oil
+Coconut is a highly versatile oil for all cooking and in fact as moisturiser.
+The 500g jars are a really useful size to reuse.

 ## Sugar
 I used to use Billington's for bread making but why does it only come wrapped in plastic?
 Old school Tate and Lyle it is.